autocme/Dnsmain/nalios_ssh_clients/README.md

 2. Enter the hostname, port, and username
 3. Upload a private key file (PEM or PPK format)
 4. If the key is password-protected, enter the key password
+5. Enable/disable "Auto-convert PPK Keys" option as needed:
+   - Enable if you're using a PPK format key
+   - Disable if you prefer to use the key without conversion
-5. Click "Connect" to establish the connection
+6. Click "Connect" to establish the connection
-6. Use the terminal to execute commands
+7. Use the terminal to execute commands

 ### Creating and Running Command Routines
 1. Open an SSH Client record